hchiam/figma-tokens-sync-example/README.md

 ![setup](setup.gif)

-The JSON tab uses the top-level string `"open-props"` as the name, so if you're manually copy-pasting into the JSON tab, you can go one level down to things like `"color"`, `"sizing"`, etc.
+The JSON tab uses the top-level string `"open-props"` as the name, so if you're manually copy-pasting into the JSON tab, you can go one level down to things like `"color"`, `"sizing"`, etc. Note that it doesn't necessarily match the "Name" that you entered for credentials in the Sync tab.

 ![JSON tab looks different](json-tab-looks-different.png)